Prioritizing talent makes capital sense: Talent strategies for growth in tumultuous times

 Course correction starts with the company itself.
 A beacon for recruitment, and a mainstay for retention, is an articulated, meaningful social purpose.
 There’s a correlation to success: companies pursuing profits with principles are more likely to grow annual revenues by at least 10%.

 Diversity, too, is a recruitment necessity.
 Studies conclude that the top quartile of ethnic- or gender-diverse companies at executive level are, respectively, 33% and 21% more likely to achieve above-average sector EBIT margins.1

 Workplace transformation also requires talent professionals to reimagine their roles.
-Challenges include ensuring recruitment, retention and capability-building strategies are aligned with the company’s vision, talent analytics are appropriately utilised, and internal talent mobility is facilitated.
+Challenges include ensuring recruitment, retention and capability-building strategies are aligned with the company’s vision, talent analytics are appropriately utilized, and internal talent mobility is facilitated.
 Optimizing the skills and knowledge of its human capital is a key lever for achievement.

-Companies with world-class ambitions must foster a culture of iterative learning throughout the organisation – including amongst leadership.
+Companies with world-class ambitions must foster a culture of iterative learning throughout the organization – including amongst leadership.
 “Leadership and learning are indispensable to each other,” wrote former US President John F. Kennedy.
-Optimising the skills and knowledge of its human capital is a key lever for achievement – a ballast through turbulent times, and a catalyst for outperformance when cycles turn positive.
+Optimizing the skills and knowledge of its human capital is a key lever for achievement – a ballast through turbulent times, and a catalyst for outperformance when cycles turn positive.